Under Github bot integration, start with filling Github configuration fields

 On GitHub, go to your organization page.
 The name appears in the URL: https://github.com/**your-org-name*

-If you don’t have organization follow below steps:
+If you don’t have organization, follow the below steps:

 Creating a GitHub Organization is quick and free (for public or basic private repo needs).
 Here’s a step-by-step guide: